woile/woile.github.io/posts/web-app-with-template-in-rust/index.md

 We are now ready to start.
 And we won't need anything else.

-A simple webserver retuning HTML without a template looks something like this:
+A basic webserver returning HTML without a template looks something like this:

 ```rust
 use axum::{response::Html, routing::get, Router};